PERUMALLAGIRISH/React-First/readme.txt

 * Api Call Using Fetch mathod & data display using Map Method Api-call-axiosMethod.js
-* Api Call Using axios mathod & data display using Map Method
+* Api Call Using axios mathod & data display using Map Method object_comp-to-comp
+*pass an object from one component to another